Summer Internship Opportunities 2022

 Internship coordinator for 2022: Prof. Nina Lerman

-The History Department has established a summer internship program to provide an opportunity for its students selected to gain first-hand experience working as an historian with primary materials and to gain exposure to an area of our discipline that we do not currently offer, the field of public history.
-Compensation will be $4,107; interns then earn academic credit through the fall course Hist 470.
+The History Department has established a summer internship program to provide an opportunity for its students to gain first-hand experience working as an historian with primary materials and to gain exposure to an area of our discipline that we do not currently offer, the field of public history.
+The Department compensates the student for up to 300 hours (Washington state minimum wage); interns then earn academic credit through the fall course Hist 470.
 The selection procedures and requirements are outlined below.

-Students should talk with the Coordinator and then independently generate proposals for an internship that meets the criteria noted below.
+Students should talk with the Coordinator and will then independently generate proposals for an internship that meets the criteria noted below.